yusale9/student-showcase/student-work/miriam-rosenberg/readme.md

 Knowing a language is not enough; you need to know how to use it.
 So I took up the opportunity to learn it through a Technical Writing course.
 It opened my eyes wider than I expected and challenged my intellect.
-Here is what I learnt:
+Here is what I learned:
 1. The success of your product depends on the users knowing how to use it.
 2. I step in to help with point 1.
 3. The result is concise and straightforward documentation, an online Help system, or a User Guide.